 Grab this free pattern to create a fun DIY Children’s Holiday Apron!
 Perfect for baking cookies, decorating gingerbread houses and other holiday festivities!

 My son has been looking forward to baking Christmas cookies for weeks now!
-He loves helping me in the kitchen making dinner and baking muffins.
-After seeing me watch a tutorial for flood icing online, he has become super excited for holiday baking!
-It is so cute and I love his enthusiasm, so I decided to make a special holiday apron for him and his little sister!
-I used the same pattern I used to make his cooking apron.
+He loves helping me in the kitchen and is super excited for holiday baking!
+I love his enthusiasm so I decided to make a special holiday apron for him and his little sister!
+I used the same pattern I used to make their cooking aprons.
 The apron is so quick to make and a great project for a beginner sewer.
-I complicated things a little bit by making my own bias tape, but you can purchase pre-made bias tape, making this project a breeze!
+I complicated things a little bit by making my own bias tape, but you can always purchase pre-made bias tape to make the project even quicker!

 - Free printable Pattern – located at the end of this post